 CEO Rich Williams

-ARK GLOBAL Acquisition Corp. two days ago injected its provisional IPO filing into the SEC system, disclosing a preliminary $250MM target.
+ARK GLOBAL Acquisition Corp. two days ago injected its provisional IPO filing into the SEC system, with a preliminary $250MM target.

 The Nashville-based company, which has a West Nashville address, said it plans to acquire one or more as-yet unidentified businesses.

 The effort is led by a serial techco entrepreneur who previously spent nearly a decade with Chicago's Groupon, including a stint as CEO.

 This week's shelf filing calls for Ark Global Acquisition Corp. (hereafter, AGAC) to acquire one or more businesses leveraging data and artificial intelligence in consumer internet, marketplaces, healthtech, fintech and-or mobility spaces -- within two years after the date on which the proposed IPO gets an SEC go-effective signal.